 SUBJECT RESERVED TO THE BOARD DEL RES Corporate Governance Consideration and approval of the Corporate Governance framework, including the Scheme of Delegation.
 Resp belo Able will Doc Strategy Approval of the overall strategic direction of MCE and consideration and approval of the Global Strategic Framework.
 Reco Strategic Partnerships Consideration and approval of formal strategic partnerships with other organisations.
 Reco part Net Corporate Plans & Budget Consideration and approval of the MCE's Annual Budget and Plans.
 Prep Variations to the approved budget where the variation would have a significant impact on the overall approved levels of income and expenditure.
-Vari vari over (Sig amo by t ponsibility for all matters of organisational structure ow the level of Executive Director.
+Vari vari over (Sig amo by t sponsibility for all matters of organisational structure ow the level of Executive Director.

-The majority of operational decisions are delegated to the Executive Director in line with their responsibilities for managing MCE in accordance with the strategic, planning and budgetary parameters and risk management strategy, as approved by the Board and under the supervision and management of the CEO.
+The majority of operational decisions are delegated to the Executive Director in line with her/his responsibilities for managing MCE in accordance with the strategic, planning and budgetary parameters and risk management strategy, as approved by the Board.